 Your money keeps us going and gets you some goodies: https://www.patreon.com/nutmegfc

 Tartan Army Travels

 What was Elton John’s view on Stephen Glass?
 How does Rod Stewart keep up to date with East Fife scorelines?
 Those vital questions and so much more are covered in this genial conversation between Daniel Gray and Sun journalist Ally Ross, BBC man Colin Paterson and ex-Smash Hits editor and Daily Record columnist John McKie.
 In this mazy dribble of an episode, the trio talk about their Tartan Army travels across the world, including euphoric dejection in Kazakhstan, the importance of talcum powder and a £35 pizza.
 The closest thing you’ll get to international travel this winter.

-Book Club: Whose Game Is It Anyway?
+Whose Game Is It Anyway?